 - Further publications are in preparation

-- "The Protestant Work Ethic and the Spirit of the Social Gospel, c.
+- "The Protestant Ethic and the Spirit of the Social Gospel in Asia, c.
 1890s-1930s", 25-26 August 2016, Asia Research Institute, National University of Singapore (website under construction)

 The Aryamehr Stadium (now: Azadi Stadium), named after one of the Shah's titles ("Light of the Aryans") and representing Iranian development (Seventh Asian Games, Tehran 1974)